anapiyani/SoundVibe/README.md

 # Installation:

 ## Open now by link:
-You can see the page right now: GitHub Pages
+You can see the page right now:  https://anapiyani.github.io/SpotifyUp/

 ## Install and Open in localhost
 1. Clone the zip file.